The 29 SAT Skills

 Problem Solving and Data Analysis

-Ratios, Rates, and Proportional Reasoning — Set up and solve proportion problems.
-Includes unit conversions and percent calculations.
+Ratios, Rates, Proportional Relationships, and Units — Set up and solve proportion problems.
+Includes unit conversions.

 Geometry and Trigonometry